xyrise/gid/README.md

 ### Configuration

-To use gid, a configuration file named `configuration.gid` must be made either in the same directory as the binary executable, or in the local `$HOME/.config/gid` directory.
+To use gid, a configuration file must be made.
+If an environment variable named `GID_CONFIGURATION` exists, then the file pointed to by that environment variable will be used as the configuration file.
+Otherwise, the same directory as the binary executable will be searched for a file named `configuration.gid`.
+If not found, then finally the local `$HOME/.config/gid` directory will be searched for a file named `configuration.gid`.

 This configuration file has a very simple syntax, shown below.